adarsh-jha-dev/resume-ready/README.md

 ## About the Project

 <p>This is my first end to end web App project using MERN stack in JavaScript.</p>
 <p>There's not that much to brag about, Blogstagram is just a simple TODO application.
 Yeah that is what is it is.
 The only variation is, here you can associate images, videos along with your TODOS.
 The other users can see your TODOS (in the sense blogs), they can like your posts, comment on the same.
 If wanted, users can follow each other.
-Other than this, you can explore more about the features (not too many) about the project [here](https://blogstagram-frontend.vercel.app/)</p>
+Other than this, you can explore more about the features (not too many) of the project <a href="https://blogstagram-frontend.vercel.app/">here</a></p>

 ## More about the Tech Stack